Jump to Section

 Who is Most Affected by Percocet Addiction?

 Teenagers in Illinois are 4.29% more likely to have used drugs in the last month than the average American teen.
 82,000 or 8.69% of 12- to 17-year-olds report using drugs in the last month.
-In Illinois, 2.22% report misusing pain relievers.
+In Illinois, 2.22% report misusing prescription painkillers or relievers.

 Mental illness can also increase the risk of addiction to Percocet and other drugs.
 If you have a mental illness and are struggling with drug abuse, it’s important to get help.
 Treatment for both conditions will increase your chances of recovery.

-Athletes can be affected by Percocet addiction in a number of ways.
+Athletes can be affected by Percocet abuse and addiction, in a number of ways.
 First, they may be more likely to abuse Percocet because of the stress of competition.
 Second, Percocet can mask pain and improve athletic performance.
 Finally, athletes may be more likely to develop an addiction to Percocet because of the physical and mental demands of their sport.